 - 1 cup semi-sweet chocolate morsels

 - 3/4 cup Reese's Peanut Butter Cups chopped

 - Preheat oven to 350 degrees Fahrenheit.

 - Line a 21" by 15" inch baking sheet with parchment paper.

 - Whisk dry ingredients in a medium bowl and set aside.

 - In a large bowl, cream the butter and sugars together using a hand mixer.

-- Add in the 2 eggs, vanilla extract, and milk; combine using a wooden spoon.
+- Add in the 2 eggs, peanut butter, vanilla extract, and milk; combine using a wooden spoon.

 - Slowly add the dry ingredients to the wet ingredients.
 Combine dough until it forms a large ball.